July 21

 Customer equity is a much broader alternative, as it can often ignore a brand’s optional value.
 On a much larger scale, it affects revenue and costs, and not just within the marketing environment.

 These two terms are not interdependent.
 One can exist without the other.
-A customer may love both Domino’s and Little Caesar’s but prefer to order pizza only from Domino’s.
+Customers may love Domino’s and Little Caesar’s but prefer to order pizza only from Domino’s.

 Let me help you maximize the lifetime value of your customers.